 - Third party excess

-- Social Security Disability (SSD) receipients are subject to offset, sometimes imposed retroactively.
+- Social Security Disability (SSD) recipients are subject to offset on periodic payments, sometimes imposed retroactively.
 This is not good.
 This can ruin the value of a CRSA.
 If you are on SSD, a CRSSA with periodic payments is not for you.
 A CRSA with a lump sum is a better option.
 See SB5046

 How to get started if a CRSA is right for you.

 - Do I need an attorney?
 If you have a minor injury – probably not.
 If you have a serious career ending injury – probably yes.
 If your employer is self insured you may also benefit with an attorney.
 L&I Attorney

 - Do I want an attorney?
 Maybe.
 These settlements can involve complex legal procedures and may have a significant financial impact on you and your life going forward.
 Attorneys can inform injured workers of their rights and how the structured settlement will financially impact their future, compared to how keeping the L&I claim would play out.
 Attorneys may be able to obtain a larger settlement.
 If you really want CRSA then you really want an attorney.
 Judges grant CRSA’S to represented workers far more often then to those who have no attorney.

 - Obtain, complete, and submit an application.